Stamped Concrete, Artificial Turf & Landscaping Experts

 • Perennials: Salvia, Penstemon, Blanket Flower, Russian Sage, Catmint, Hummingbird Mint

-• Groundcovers: Creeping Thyme, Ice Plant (Delosperma), Creeping Phlox, low-growing Sedums
+• Groundcovers: Creeping Thyme, Ice Plant, Creeping Phlox, low-growing Sedums

 • Shrubs: Apache Plume, Rabbitbrush, Potentilla, Spirea, Native Sumac